Osiris-Team/Osiris-Team/AI_COST_ESTIMATE.md

    - **Final Price:** Multiply the total discounted hours by €80 and present the discounted total as the final price.
    - **Final Price (Fiverr):** Add 20% to the final price to clarify the cost for Fiverr users.
    - State that VAT tax is not included and does not apply due to § 19 UStG.
+   - State that this is not an offer, instead its a non binding initial cost estimate and clarify that you can expect a +-50% in the actual price, since the contract is a service contract (hourly, not fixed project price).
+   - State that for private persons a reduced hourly rate is available, and that for businesses there is also another package available if they have no interest in keeping the full copyright for the code.

 # Delivery Timeline
    - Calculate the estimated delivery time in weeks and clearly show all calculation steps in a table.